On The Landscape of Spoken Language Models: A Comprehensive Survey: Survey of representative

 Pure speech LMs are trained on unlabelled speech data to model $p(speech)$, and are the spoken analogue of pre-trained generative text LMs like GPT~\citep{radford2019language, brown2020language}.
 In order to apply the next-token-prediction objectives of LM training to continuous speech data, pure speech LMs typically use discrete speech representations (\Cref{sec:speech-encoder}) as the units for sequence modeling.
 One of the earliest approaches in this category is the generative spoken language modeling (GSLM) work of~\citet{GSLM}.
 GSLM relies on a pre-trained HuBERT model $\text{Enc}^{\text{sp}}()$ to convert speech signals into phonetic tokens $H^{\text{sp}}$ and uses an embedding layer $\text{Adp}^{\text{sp}}$() to map token IDs to continuous vectors.
 The model is trained to autoregressively predict the ID of the next speech token, and the predicted tokens are converted back to audio by a unit-based vocoder $\text{Dec}^{\text{sp}}()$.
 GSLM's demo\footnote{https://speechbot.github.io/gslm} shows anecdotally that this initial model can generate speech continuations with locally acceptable syntax given a speech prompt of a few seconds, but does not in general produce coherent long-form speech.

 Since GSLM initiated this line of research, follow-up work has improved on it in several ways.
 For example, the prosody-aware generative spoken language model (pGSLM)~\citep{pGSLM} predicts prosodic information like pitch and duration jointly with phonetic tokens for better expressiveness.
 TWIST~\citep{twist} is similar to GSLM but the model is initialized with a pre-trained text LLM (OPT~\citep{zhang2022opt}), which improves lexical and syntactic language modeling performance, as measured by the sWUGGY and sBLIMP metrics (see~\Cref{ssec:likelihood_eval} for more details of the evaluation).
 Another approach~\citep{tGSLM} uses \emph{longer} lexical units instead of phonetic tokens, significantly reducing memory consumption.
 AudioLM~\citep{audiolm} introduced hierarchical generation of multiple types of tokens for pure speech LMs, using a coarse-to-fine strategy that generates phonetic tokens and audio codec tokens in order (\Cref{ssec:hybrid_generation}).
 SpeechSSM~\citep{park2024long} uses a state-space model~\citep{gu2021efficiently} rather than a Transformer, producing more natural and semantically consistent long-form (minutes-long) speech generation.
+Flow-SLM~\citep{Flow-SLM} and CALM~\citep{simon2025continuous} generate continuous representations rather than or in addition to discrete tokens, to improve or maintain acoustic detail while reducing the computation involved in using hierarchical codecs.